JosephCarrington/stoopid-facebook/README.md

 stoopid-facebook
 ================

 So many Facebook plugins for WordPress are so complex.
-This just makes a list of your recent posts.
+This just makes a list of your most recent posts.